APiTJLillo/UOFlow/UOWalkPatch/README.md

 All debug output is also written to `uowalkpatch_debug.log`.
 The file is created next to the DLL if possible, otherwise in `%WINDIR%\Temp`.

+## Lua functions

+The patch exposes a couple of helper calls to Lua. `DummyPrint` simply logs a message, while the new `walk` command triggers the client's internal movement routine.
+The functions are registered automatically when the helper locates the client's Lua state.

 ## Troubleshooting

 If injection fails with a generic `LoadLibrary` error, ensure `signatures.json`